mikepziegler/tgmap/README.md

 }
 ```

-### Mouse-Events
+### Mouse Events
 To make the map more interactive, an hover and a click event was given to the shapes.

 #### Hover event
-Change the color to Orange, when Mouse is hovering over the shape.
+Change the color to orange, when the mouse is hovering on the shape.
 ```
 #municipalities .active {
     fill: orange;